ivuorinen/starred/README.md

 - [loophp/combinator](https://github.com/loophp/combinator) - A curated list of combinators
 - [lucatume/wp-browser](https://github.com/lucatume/wp-browser) - The easy and reliable way to test WordPress with Codeception.
 10 years of proven success.
 - [lukeraymonddowning/mula](https://github.com/lukeraymonddowning/mula) - A Laravel package that makes working with money in a secure manner a cinch!
+- [maglnet/ComposerRequireChecker](https://github.com/maglnet/ComposerRequireChecker) - A CLI tool to check whether a specific composer package uses imported symbols that aren't part of its direct composer dependencies
 - [maknz/slack](https://github.com/maknz/slack) - A simple PHP package for sending messages to Slack, with a focus on ease of use and elegant syntax.
 - [marekrei/encode-explorer](https://github.com/marekrei/encode-explorer) -
 - [markuspoerschke/iCal](https://github.com/markuspoerschke/iCal) - iCal-creator for PHP